joshuamarquez/node-jwt-policy/README.md

 `options` :

 * `secret` : is a string containing the secret for decoding token.
+* `extractToken` : function to extract token instead of default (HTTP Authorization Header).

 **Note: You can pass all available options for [`jwt.verify`](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) such as `audience`, `issuer`, etc.**

 Specify callback if you wish to do something with `req.user` or check for possible errors, if callback is not supplied then default behavior will take effect.

+For default `jwt-policy` extracts token using [extractor-token](https://github.com/joshuamarquez/node-token-extractor/) (HTTP Authorization Header) but in case you are passing the token by any other method you can use `extractToken` option.

 ### Usage in Sails.js